Bryan Danielson

-In 2009, Danielson again signed with WWE, but was fired for three months in 2010.
-Upon his return, he went onto win the WWE Championship four times, the World Heavyweight Championship once, and the United States and Intercontinental Championships once each.
-Danielson also won the WWE Tag Team Championship as part of Team Hell No (with Kane) and the SmackDown Tag Team Championship (with Erick Rowan), thereby becoming WWE's 26th Triple Crown Champion and 15th Grand Slam Champion.
-He also won the Money in the Bank ladder match in 2011, won Superstar of the Year at the 2013 Slammy Awards, and headlined several major WWE pay-per-view events, including their flagship event, WrestleMania, in 2014 and 2021.
+Danielson again signed with WWE in 2009, but was fired after an incident in 2010.
+Upon his return three months later, he went on to win the WWE Championship four times, the World Heavyweight Championship once, and the WWE United States Championship and WWE Intercontinental Championship once each.
+He also won the WWE Tag Team Championship (as part of Team Hell No with Kane) and the SmackDown Tag Team Championship (with Erick Rowan), becoming the 26th WWE Triple Crown Champion and the 15th WWE Grand Slam Champion.
+He also won the 2011 Money in the Bank ladder match and the "Superstar of the Year" award at the 2013 Slammy Awards, and headlined several major WWE events, including WWE's flagship event, WrestleMania, twice (30 and 37 – Night 2).

-Danielson retired from wrestling in 2016 due to injuries arising from multiple concussions, which led to seizures and a brain lesion.
-He then took on a non-wrestling role for WWE as the on-screen general manager of SmackDown.
-He remained in the role until 2018, when he was unexpectedly cleared by doctors to return to in-ring competition.
-After his WWE contract expired in May 2021, Danielson signed with AEW, debuting in September that year.
+Danielson initially retired from professional wrestling in 2016 due to injuries arising from multiple concussions, which led to seizures and a brain lesion.
+He then took on a non-wrestling role for WWE as the on-screen general manager of SmackDown and remained in the role until 2018, when he was unexpectedly cleared by doctors to return to in-ring competition.
+His WWE contract expired in May 2021, and he made his AEW debut four months later.
+Since joining AEW, he has headlined several AEW pay-per-view events and won the men's 2024 Owen Hart Cup.
+He defeated Swerve Strickland to become the AEW World Champion at All In 2024, his first championship in the promotion.
+At WrestleDream 2024, Danielson lost the AEW World Championship to Jon Moxley in what was billed as the final match of his full-time professional wrestling career.